 Teenage Wasteland: Portraits of Japanese Youth in Revolt, 1964

 “Happy families are all alike,” Tolstoy famously observed, “but every unhappy family is unhappy in its own way.”
-But the opposite might well be said of those most volatile of family members: teenagers.
+Then again, the opposite might well be said of those most volatile of family members: teenagers.
 Every happy teen, after all, is happy in his or her own way; but unhappy teens are all alike.

 This hardly diminishes, of course, the issues forever bedeviling teenagers: navigating a maelstrom of unleashed hormones; confronting the riddle of how (or whether) to try to fit in with one’s peers; exploring the limits of rebellion against . . . everything.
 Even one of the saving graces of teen misery — namely, the eventual realization that everyone, to some degree, suffers the same cruelties during those confounding years — is merely acknowledgement that adolescence can be a waking nightmare.

 That said, in very few societies is the idea of youth as fraught as it is in Japan.
-The nation’s culture of conformity — so often remarked on by outsiders, sometime to the exclusion of other aspects of the country — is an elemental reality of Japanese life.
+The nation’s culture of conformity — so often remarked on by outsiders, sometimes to the exclusion of so many other aspects of the country — is an elemental reality of Japanese life.
 And with that culture of conformity comes a drive to rebellion that can, and has, at times resembled a quest for self-negation.

 In 1964, LIFE photographer Michael Rougier (at left, on assignment in Tokyo) and correspondent Robert Morse spent time documenting one Japanese generation’s age of revolt, and came away with an astonishingly intimate, frequently unsettling portrait of teenagers hurtling willfully toward oblivion.